magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 1. Submit your PR to the `develop` branch.

 Once submitted, a member of the documentation team will review and merge it.
-If it needs any work, we will inform you.
+We will inform you if it needs any additional processing.

 Any changes to the Table of Contents will need to be made in the regular [devdocs repo][].